 Replacement of Qualified Participants.
-If qualification to Third Party Tournament is determined by Pro Ladder rating on a specific date and time and for any reason a qualifying Participant(s) cannot attend Third Party Tournament, an organiser shall invite Participant(s) with the next highest Pro Ladder rating on the date and time that was used for qualifying the original Participant(s).
+If qualification to Third Party Tournament is determined by Pro Rank rating on a specific date and time and for any reason a qualifying Participant(s) cannot attend Third Party Tournament, an organiser shall invite Participant(s) with the next highest Pro Rank rating on the date and time that was used for qualifying the original Participant(s).
 If qualification to Third Party Tournament is determined by the position achieved in other Tournament (“Qualifier”) and the qualified Participant cannot attend such Third Party Tournament, organiser should invite the next eligible Participant from the same Qualifier according to the following rules:

 in case of single elimination Qualifiers the other finalist should be invited.
 In case the other finalist cannot attend the Third Party Tournament, the winner of third place match should be invited.
 If there was no third place match or the winner of it cannot attend the Third Party Tournament, the Participant who won most rounds during Qualifier should be invited.
-In case there are two eligible Participants who have won the same number of rounds during the Qualifier, a match between them in a ‘best of five’ format should be run on a date set by the organizer and the winner of such match should be invited to attend the Third Party Tournament;
+In case there are two eligible Participants who have won the same number of rounds during the Qualifier, a match between them in a ‘best of five’ format should be run on a date set by the organiser and the winner of such match should be invited to attend the Third Party Tournament;

 in case of swiss-system Qualifiers the Participant who achieved next position in the final standings of Qualifier should be invited.
-In case there are two eligible Participants who achieved the same position in the final standings, a match in a ‘best of five’ format should be run on a date set by the organizer and the winner of such match should be invited to attend the Third Party Tournament;
+In case there are two eligible Participants who achieved the same position in the final standings, a match in a ‘best of five’ format should be run on a date set by the organiser and the winner of such match should be invited to attend the Third Party Tournament;

 in case of double elimination Qualifier the other finalist should be invited.
 In case the other finalist cannot attend the Third Party Tournament, the Participant of the winner’s bracket’s semi-finals should be invited.
 If the Participant of winner’s bracket’s semi-finals cannot attend the Third Party Tournament, then Participant of the loser’s bracket semi-finals should be invited.